Universal Church of the Kingdom of God: Finances

 Reports in 2009 from a Brazilian governmental investigation of money laundering estimated that the UCKG received R$1.4 billion per year in tithes, collected in 4,500 temples in 1,500 cities in Brazil.
 From 2003 to 2008, deposits for the church reached R$3.9 billion.
 The church once again was cleared of wrongdoing.
 As of 2015 UCKG's founder Edir Macedo had a personal fortune estimated at US$1.1 billion.

-A 2011 investigation by The Times into the UCKG's British accounts found that donations declared for the financial year 2009-10 were £9,700,000, of which more than £7m was used to purchase fixed assets.
+A 2011 investigation by The Times into the UCKG's British accounts found that donations declared for the financial year 2009–10 were £9,700,000, of which more than £7m was used to purchase fixed assets.
 Over the previous sixteen years it had built up £33,700,000 in fixed assets and had claimed almost £8 million in taxpayer subsidies since 2003.
-This investigation was not able to prove any wrongdoing by the church or its leaders and The Times had to issue a retraction and public apology for running the misleading report.
+This investigation was not able to prove any wrongdoing by the church or its leaders, and The Times had to issue a retraction and public apology for running the misleading report.

 UCKG reports and financial statements give a picture of the organisation.
 The accounts from 28 February 2014 of the UK UCKG HelpCentre (registered charity 1043985) give an overview of the organisation's aims, and detailed accounts as submitted to Companies House.
 The report says that "the charity exists to advance the Christian faith and for such charitable purposes as the Trustees shall from time to time decide. ...
 It is committed to helping people to discover their potential and live life to the full as well as working to expand and reach out to as many people as possible with the message of the Gospel.
 This is done through evangelism, advertising campaigns and the opening of new branches.
 The charity also provides financial support to its sister churches in developing nations via the issue of loans presented as programme related investments in the balance sheet."

-A complete list of charitable activities stated is:
+A complete list of charitable activities in the UK in 2014 stated is: